Observer3510/lab-5/README.md

 ### Anthony's Story

 When Anthony signs up for the app for the very first time, he is prompted with a series of questions.
-Based on his answers to the questions, the app provides him with relevant suggestions to make smart financial decisions.
+Because he stated that he is a student with a low budget, the app provides him with relevant suggestions to make smart financial decisions, such as dividing income between needs, wants, and savings differently.

 ### Ysajelle’s story